 Have you heard the news?
-Sage Group, a leading British software company, completed the purchase of Intacct Corporation, a California based, nineteen-year-old accounting software company in the third quarter of 2017.
+Sage Group, a leading British software company, completed the purchase in the third quarter of 2017 of Intacct Corporation, a California-based, nineteen-year-old accounting software company.

 She added, “I do believe their message that this is only going to help us advance our cause across the world, and that’s what SAGE is excellent at doing.
 If the two can come together and make it work and not lose the uniqueness from Intacct, I can see it working very nicely.
 Having it structured this way and staying committed to what they’re saying while remaining consistent over time will be compelling for deploying new improvements and inventory, improvements in other areas where Intacct was lacking, and getting a shared porch service center.
 With Intacct, Sage now has access to the top developers and programmers in the world.”

-Dixie thinks that Sage will continue to use its current software for the smaller-end client, and put the resources to develop out Intacct for the small to medium-sized business space.
+Dixie thinks that Sage will continue using its current software for the smaller-end client and put the resources to develop Intacct for the small to medium-sized business space.
 Sage doesn’t have a product to work there.
-Over a few years, they’ll create those programs.
+So, over a few years, they’ll create those programs.

 “It seems like the intention all along was to take Intacct and make it better.
 And that Sage behemoth, who was so far behind, actually sees and respects the beauty of what Intacct built over the last 15 years.
 I think they only want to enhance Intacct and give them the tools to do it.”